It’s easy to fear the unknown. It’s easy to fear those who are different from us, who practice different religions or represent different cultures.

 Check on international students at local universities, new refugee families, and others in your community who might be breaking their fasts alone.
 It’s much more meaningful to break the fast in community!
 Call and invite them to your house.
 Ask what Ramadan foods they miss, plan a late dinner that night, and invite them.
 If you don’t know how to make requested foods, Pinterest and Google are your friends.

 You can also check out local restaurants owned by Muslim families.
 They might have special Iftar menus during Ramadan.
 Go for the experience.

 If you don’t know any Muslims in your community or can’t get to a public Iftar meal, make your own.
 Look for recipes online.
 This is a perfect chance for families to explore cultures they might not know anything about.
 Research countries with large Muslim populations—like Afghanistan, Algeria, Bangladesh, Djibouti, Egypt, Gambia, Indonesia, Iraq, Iran, Jordan, Kosovo, Libya, Mali, Mauritania, Morocco, Pakistan, Palestine, Somalia, Syria, Tajikistan, Turkey, Yemen.
 There is a world of tradition and cuisine to discover.

 Communities find unity and strength in hard times, when residents band together to help each other through.
-We shouldn’t wait for hard times to strike before we come together, but sometimes that’s what it takes to prompt us into action.
+We shouldn’t wait for hard times to strike before we come together.

 We can create a different community culture—one of understanding and celebration—with just a little intention.